Chronic stress may put TBI caregivers at risk for illness

 The women, caring for a husband or domestic partner who had TBI within the previous 10 years, answered questions about their levels of grief, stress and depression.
 They also gave saliva samples, which were used to measure tumor necrosis factor, a protein that signals stress and immune responses.

-Based on the womens’ responses, Saban’s team found that the caregivers felt 35 percent more anger than is typical among women not caring for TBI victims, and also had 25 percent more tumor necrosis factor than average.
+Based on the womens’ responses, Saban’s team found that caregivers who felt 35 percent more anger than average in the group also also had 25 percent more tumor necrosis factor.

 The women caregivers felt the same type of grief experienced by people whose loved ones have died, but it was their levels of anger and blame – which are a part of grief – that were key to the higher levels of inflammation-promoting tumor necrosis factor, according to the results.